wandb/docs/docs/guides/hosting/hosting-options/dedicated_regions.md

 ---
-title: Dedicated Cloud Regions
 displayed_sidebar: default
+title: Supported Dedicated Cloud regions
 ---

-# Dedicated Cloud Regions

 AWS, GCP, and Azure support cloud computing services in multiple locations worldwide.
 Global regions help ensure that you satisfy requirements related to data residency & compliance, latency, cost efficiency and more.
 W&B supports many of the available global regions for Dedicated Cloud.